nysbc/appion-protomo/README.md

 4. These three aligned tilt images are weighted back-projected into a preliminary 3D reconstruction.

-5. The preliminary 3D reconstruction is then re-projected in the direction of the next highest tilt angle and the corresponding tilt image is then aligned (rotation, translation, and/or isotropic stretching) to this reprojection inside of a given search area.
+5. The preliminary 3D reconstruction is then re-projected in the direction of the next highest tilt angle and the corresponding tilt image is then aligned (rotation, translation, and/or isotropic scaling) to this reprojection inside of a given search area.

    - Alignment by correlation allows for sub-pixel accuracy.
-The alignment algorithm also allows for an estimation of the alignment error in rotation, translation, and/or stretching because it is calculated by matrix diagnolization, which numerically results in non-zero off-diagonal terms left over.
+The alignment algorithm also allows for an estimation of the alignment error in rotation, translation, and/or scaling because it is calculated by matrix diagnolization, which numerically results in non-zero off-diagonal terms left over.

 6. These four aligned tilt images are weighted back-projected into a preliminary 3D reconstruction, and 5. proceeds with the next highest tilt image on the opposite side of the last-aligned tilt image (ie. alternating alignment).